Vaishnavi-sharma12/Mern-Project-/README.md

 # Mern-Project-
-This is a E-commerce website
+This is a Social Media web app